yuoppp/react-native-svg-from-uri/README.md

 ## Testing

-1. Make sure you have installed dependencies with `npm i`
+1. Make sure you have installed dependencies with `yarn`
-2. Run tests with `npm test`
+2. Run tests with `yarn test`